 Very few hospital fires cause fatalities.
 On average, only one death per year.
 By comparison, the Centers for Disease Control reports that as many an 99,000 people die each year from infections acquired during a hospital admission.

-The trial lawyers at Bottar Leone, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of injury cases, including those involving smoke inhalation and burns due to fires.
+The trial lawyers at Bottar Law, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of injury cases, including those involving smoke inhalation and burns due to fires.
 If you or a loved one were injured in a fire, you and/or your family may be entitled to compensation for lifelong health care, medical expenses, medical bills, loss of income, and pain and suffering.

 To discuss your case or concerns with an experienced Central New York hospital negligence attorney, contact Bottar Law, PLLC now at (315) 422-3466, (800) 336-LAWS, or by e-mail at firstname.lastname@example.org.